databrickslabs/partner-connect-api/self-testing-partner-cli/README.md

 and password for authentication.

 ### Option 1: Configuration Profiles (recommend)
-This option consists of storing the host name (workspace URL) and token in a configuration profiles file.
+This option consists of storing the host name (workspace-instance URL, with https) and token in a configuration profiles file.

 Following the [Databricks Configuration Profiles documentation](https://docs.databricks.com/dev-tools/auth.html#configuration-profiles), set up a configuration profiles file using your personal access token.
-Profile names other than `[DEFAULT]` are also supported.
+For profile names other than `[DEFAULT]`, see the `--profile` setting below.

 If the `DATABRICKS_CONFIG_FILE` environment variable is set, the CLI will use this path instead of the default path (`~/.databrickscfg`).
 `DATABRICKS_CONFIG_FILE` must be a full path.

 ### Option 2: Environment Variables
-This option consists of storing the host (workspace URL with the format `https://<instance-name>.cloud.databricks.com`) and personal access token in the `DATABRICKS_HOST` and `DATABRICKS_TOKEN` environment variables respectively.
+This option consists of storing the host (workspace-instance URL with the format `https://<instance-name>.cloud.databricks.com`) and personal access token in the `DATABRICKS_HOST` and `DATABRICKS_TOKEN` environment variables respectively.

 #### Example